 In 1992 congress enacted a law that went into effect in 1994 and ensured that women had access to quality screening mammograms.
 The U.S. Food and Drug Administration (FDA) developed and administered the Mammography Quality Standard Act (MQSA) regulations.
 As of November 1, 2016 there were 8698 certified facilities and 13,053 accredited units that meet a minimum baseline quality standard and are certified to legally operate in the United States and the total annual mammographic procedures reported up to November 1, 2016 were 38,541,887.2

 Knowledge of the limitations of mammographic screening continues to drive development and investigations of new technologies.
 Some recent developments such as digital breast tomosynthesis (DBT) are quickly becoming mainstream.
 Preliminary data suggests that DBT will address some of the limitations of traditional mammography such as imaging the women with dense breast tissue and decreasing recall rates which are mostly due to overlap of tissue on mammography.
 As new technologies become available, physicians will continue to collect data and make screening recommendations hopefully not based on public opinion but on data.

 In 1968, the World Health Organization published the landmark manuscript on screening for disease.3 The basic principles for screening a population are summarized in Table 67-1.
-Breast cancer meets most of the requirements for screening since the disease is common and important, there is an asymptomatic period during which the detection of the disease can be ...
+Breast cancer meets most of the requirements for screening since the disease is common and important, there is an asymptomatic period during which the detection of the disease ...